dagus01-lab/caronte/README.md

 -   occurrences of matched rules are highlighted in the connection content view
 -   supports both IPv4 and IPv6 addresses
     -   if more addresses are assigned to the vulnerable machine to be defended, a CIDR address can be used
+-   ability to edit the initial configuration without restarting caronte

 ## Installation
 There are two ways to install Caronte: